Thomas Partey: Ghana waiting on Arsenal over midfielder's availability for Afcon qualifiers | Goal.com

 Gunners boss Mikel Arteta failed to rule out the 27-year-old from Ghana's games after the final whistle, opting to wait until the player undergoes a medical scan to ascertain the nature of the injury.

-However, media reports on Monday indicated the club has decided to keep the midfielder in London during the international break to monitor his situation, effectively ruling him out of his country's November Afcon qualifiers.
+However, Goal has reported the club has decided to keep the midfielder in London during the international break to monitor his situation, effectively ruling him out of his country's November Afcon qualifiers.

 “We’re expecting information on Thomas Teye Partey today from Arsenal,” Ghana Football Association (GFA) Communications director Henry Asante Twum told Nhyira FM on Tuesday.